ncatlab/nlab-content/pages/4181.md

 As we have seen above, for any linear operad $O$, the free $O$-algebra with one generator becomes a pre-Lie algebra.
 But the operad for pre-Lie algebra is an operad of this type.
 So, the free pre-Lie algebra on one generator becomes a pre-Lie algebra in this way.
 But of course it already *is* a pre-Lie algebra!
 Do these pre-Lie structures agree?

-The answer is no.  For an explanation, see page 7 here:
+The answer is _no._  For an explanation, see page 7 here:

 * Dominique Manchon, A short survey on pre-Lie algebras.  ([pdf](http://math.univ-bpclermont.fr/~manchon/biblio/ESI-prelie2009.pdf))

 ## References ##

 The best overall introduction to pre-Lie algebras seems to be that by Dominique Manchon, cited above.
-For two more introductions, try:
+For two more introductions, try the following:

 * John Baez, This Week's Finds in Mathematical Physics, Week 299.  ([web](http://math.ucr.edu/home/baez/week299.html))  ([blog](http://golem.ph.utexas.edu/category/2010/06/this_weeks_finds_in_mathematic_60.html))